engwebUM/parkyourcar/README.md

 ### Heroku

-Our application can also be seen in Heroku where we realize the respective deploy.
+Our application can also be seen in Heroku where its production version is being timely deployed.
 Heroku is a platform as a service (PaaS) that enables developers to build and run applications entirely in the cloud.

 The link that allows this view is as follows: [Park your Car](https://parkyourcar.herokuapp.com/)